SWG-Source/client-assets/README.md

 # README

-This repo is for the CLIENT SIDE ONLY (i.e. this is NOT to be installed ON the server, only in your SWG Client folder) assets that were added since 1.2.
+This repo is for the CLIENT SIDE ONLY (i.e. this is NOT to be installed ON the server, only in your SWG Client folder).
 If you would like to make a pull request, please do not add any new .tre files.
 Please just work with the plain directory structure for now.
 Thanks!

 ## Instructions:

-You can download the v1.2.1 client from [here](https://bit.ly/SWGSourceClient121).
+You can download the v3.0 client from [here](https://drive.google.com/file/d/1ZNe6C2G00yypSfhPqiue8SWqz8F6fdd7/view?usp=sharing).

-If you haven't already, please install Git for Windows https://git-scm.com/download/win

-You may now get updates to your client by opening a Git Bash in your client folder and running:

-	git pull

-## Instructions (v1.2):
-If you have the SWG Source Client v1.2, you can configure it to recieve updates

-If you haven't already, please install Git for Windows https://git-scm.com/download/win

-Open a Git Bash in your client folder.
-Run the following commands: (For v1.2 only.)

-	git init .
-	git remote add -f origin https://github.com/SWG-Source/client-assets.git
-	git checkout master

-You may now get updates to your client by opening a Git Bash and running:

-	git pull
+Unpack the zip wherever you'd like (You'll need 7-zip).

+Double-click on UpdateSwgClient.bat to get the rest of the stuff you need.

+That's it!

+Double-click on UpdateSwgClient.bat again to get updates.

+Add a shortcut to it on your desktop or start menu or whatever to make updates super easy!